Linda Griffiths: Career

 Best known as a stage actor, she also did television and film work, including episodes of the TV series Empire, Inc., Friday the 13th: The Series, Street Legal, Katts and Dog, Beyond Reality, Due South, Traders and Twice in a Lifetime.
-She had the starring role in John Sayles' 1983 film Lianna, and also appeared in the films Samuel Lount, Reno and the Doc and Overdrawn at the Memory Bank.
+She had the starring role in John Sayles' 1983 film Lianna, and also appeared in the films Samuel Lount, Reno and the Doc, Overdrawn at the Memory Bank and Mama's Going to Buy You a Mockingbird.
 She was nominated for the Genie Award for Best Actress at the 6th Genie Awards in 1985 for her performance in Reno and the Doc, and the Gemini Award for Actress in a Dramatic Program or Mini-Series at the 2nd Gemini Awards in 1987 for The Marriage Bed.

 In 1994 she starred alongside Alan Williams in The Darling Family, Alan Zweig's film adaptation of her own theatrical play.

 In 1997, she formed her own company Duchess Productions, which produced a tour of Alien Creature, as well as developing and associate-producing The Duchess, Alien Creature, Chronic, and her last play, Age of Arousal.

 As co-author of The Book of Jessica (written with native author and activist Maria Campbell), Griffiths and Campbell created a new hybrid of theatre book, one which included the play Jessica, as well as the personal and political process of its creation.
 Griffiths has also created collective work (Paper Wheat, Les Maudits Anglais) and published short stories (The Speed Christmas, Spiral Woman).

 Sheer Nerve, a collection of seven of her plays, was published in 1999.

 Death

-Griffiths died on the morning of 21 September 2014 at Toronto's Bridgepoint Health centre.
-She had breast cancer.
+Griffiths died of breast cancer on the morning of 21 September 2014 at Toronto's Bridgepoint Health centre.

 While public records gave her birth year as 1956, CBC quoted her friend and caretaker, Layne Coleman, as saying her actual birthdate was 7 October 1953.